progress/jsdo-node/README.md

 6. Run npm install in jsdoTester/ <br/>
 7. Run jsdoTester/app.js using node <br />
 8. Navigate to localhost:3000/test to see if your app is working. <br />
+9. You can also open jsdoTester/public/Test.htm, which will use AngularJS to display localhost:3000/test in a prettier interface.

 ### Directory Descriptions